Hannahpractice/cinc2023testing.github.io/README.md

 ### Changing pages

-To add or edit a page, add or edit a Markdown file in the `pages` folder.
-For example, the file `/pages/example.md` with the contents
+Add or edit a Markdown file in the `pages` folder to add or edit a webpage.
+For example, add the following text to a file `/pages/example.md`:

     ---
     title: "An Example Page"